purescript-halogen/purescript-halogen/docs/Halogen/HTML/Events/Handler.md

 preventDefault :: EventHandler Unit
 ```

-Call the `preventDefault` method on the current event
+Call the `preventDefault` method on the current event.

 #### `stopPropagation`